galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 title: "Building a RAG for tabular data in Go with PostgreSQL & Gemini"
 date: 2024-04-06 08:00:00
 categories: golang vertexai
 summary: "In this article we explore how to combine a large language model (LLM) with a relational database to allow users to ask questions about their data in a natural way.
 It demonstrates a Retrieval-Augmented Generation (RAG) system built with Go that utilizes PostgreSQL and pgvector for data storage and retrieval.
 The provided code showcases the core functionalities.
-This is an overview of how the the \"chat with your data\" feature of fitsleepinsights.app is being developed."
+This is an overview of how the \"chat with your data\" feature of fitsleepinsights.app is being developed."
 authors:
     - pgaleone
 ---